UniBwM-IFS-AILab/FRICO-Sub-HOVOR/README.md

 # What is different from the main branch:

-1. I created a web_plan action type  which has the associated files api_outcome_determiner.py and web_plans_actions

-If the api is reachable, we take the first action from the outcome list, otherwise the second, this probably needs to be ironed out later.
+For more details look into README-Mods.md file.

+Essentially there are two different important modification:

+  1. Addition of `web_plans_actions.py` which calls the `FastAPI` server, serving the plans from HTN planning
+  2. Addition of corresponding `api_outcome_determiner.py` file.
+This is the outcome determiner for `web_plans_action` action type.